Handing authority for the crisis to Donald Trump is likely too much for most California politicians to stomach. They should consider it anyway.

 It has been clear for several years that state and local authorities are overwhelmed.
 As previously reported in these pages, under Mayor Eric Garcetti’s “bridge housing” plan the City of Los Angeles is spending an average of $55,000 per bed for temporary dormitory style housing.
 Accepting the official count of 36,900 homeless in the city, it would cost more than $2 billion to provide rudimentary shelter to all of them.
 The shelters also cost an average of $50,000 per bed per year to operate, meaning the city would spend $2 billion to construct the shelters and then $2 billion a year to maintain and operate them.
 These are not real numbers

 The official response becomes even more absurd with permanent housing.
 When pitching Measure HHH to L.A. voters, Mayor Garcetti promised the city would build 10,000 units over the next ten years at a cost of $1.8 billion.
 That wouldn’t put so much as a dent in the crisis.
-Moreover, in reality those permanent units cost an average of $450,000 each.
-That’s $4.5 billion, two and a half times the mayor’s original promise, to house less than a third of the city’s current homeless population over a decade.
-These are not real solutions.
+Moreover, in reality those permanent units cost an average of $450,000 with some running more than $700,000 each.

 In contrast, consider that an Army mobile hospital and shelter can be set up for a few hundred thousand dollars in a matter of hours.
 These facilities provide a range of emergency and supportive services, including sanitary and medical facilities, triage, accommodation, security, kitchens, pharmacies, storage, and communal gathering places.
 In a fraction of the time that city and state governments spend dithering over what color to paint a new bridge facility, the National Guard and other military elements could have shelters up and running statewide, helping people, saving lives, and rescuing communities.